Operations (military staff): United States

 The general staff of operations designation is "3" to its corresponding section—e.g. J-3 (Joint (Multi-Service) Military Operations), G-3/S-3 (Army and Marine Corps staffs use both, depending on the organizational size and structure), N-3 (Navy), and A-3 (Air Force).
-From 1941–1945 the US Marine Corps used D-3 to designate the operations staff for its division level units.
+From 1941 to 1945 the US Marine Corps used D-3 to designate the operations staff for its division level units.